-A sleek talking sports car complete with a mounted scanner, yes please!
-Knight Rider was one of the coolest shows ever, virtually a live-action comic book!
-It’s time for Super Pursuit Mode.
+A sleek talking sports car complete with a mounted scanner?
+Yes, please!
+Knight Rider was one of the coolest shows ever, virtually a live-action comic book, and it’s time for Super Pursuit Mode.
 We would high-speed drive ourselves and park our butts on the couch on Friday nights to watch Michael and K.I.T.T. fight some bad guys.
 Michael with his powerful kicks aided by K.I.T.T., the super-intelligent and nearly indestructible car.
 Can we call him a car?
-I think Partner is better suited.
+It would seem “partner” would be more appropriate.

-So successful it went on to produce two spinoff TV movies, one featuring Hasselhoff – and even a reboot attempt in 2008.
-But K.I.T.T. will never be forgotten, he even made crossover appearances like Diff’rent Strokes, when Hasselhoff and K.I.T.T. rescued Arnold and Dudley.
+So successful was Knight Rider during its 1982 to 1986 original run that it it went on to produce two spinoff TV movies (one featuring David Hasselhoff) and the series Team Knight Rider (1997 to 1998) and Knight Rider (2008 to 2009).
+But K.I.T.T. will never be forgotten, his own success such that he even made crossover appearances on Diff’rent Strokes, when Hasselhoff and K.I.T.T. rescued Arnold and Dudley.
 Most recently, Walmart made a commercial promoting their new curbside pickup service featuring K.I.T.T.
-Today, we’re taking a look back into the cast of Knight Rider and see what they’re up to today.
+We’re taking a look back into the cast of Knight Rider and see what they’re up to today.

 1. David Hasselhoff (Michael Knight)

-Even with the mammoth Baywatch success, Hasselhoff always looked to Knight Rider as a role of a lifetime and that it was more than a tv show, saying quote- “It’s a phenomenon.
+Even with the mammoth Baywatch success, Hasselhoff always looked to Knight Rider as a role of a lifetime and that it was more than a TV show, saying, “It’s a phenomenon.
 It’s bigger than Baywatch ever was.
 It was how one man really can make a difference.”
 This coming from a man who single-handedly backed Baywatch after a season one cancellation and turned it into an 11-year global sensation, with its finale being seen by nearly a billion viewers across 140 countries.

-In 1991, Hasselhoff reprised his Knight in the television sequel film Knight Rider 2000.
+In 1991, Hasselhoff reprised the role of Michael Knight in the television sequel film Knight Rider 2000.
 The movie served as a pilot for a proposed new series, but despite high ratings, the plan was abandoned.
-Don’t hassle the Hoff – this man knows how big of a cultural icon he is, engaging in a lot of self-parody, from appearances in Piranha 3DD to Dodgeball.
-His music career paralleled his TV success and he blew up in the 80s, especially in Germany where he is near God-like.
-But his music career doesn’t stray too far from parody either, highlighted by his hysterical song called “Jump in My Car” – another Knight Rider reference.
+But don’t hassle the Hoff — despite this, the man knows how big of a cultural icon he is, engaging in a lot of self-parody, from appearances in Piranha 3D to Dodgeball.
+His music career paralleled his TV success and he blew up in the 80s, especially in Germany where he’s achieved a god-like status.
+But his music career doesn’t stray too far from parody either, highlighted by his hysterical song called “Jump in My Car” — another Knight Rider reference.

-In 2008 Hasselhoff launched a social networking site, known as “HoffSpace”, where layouts feature the star in one way or another.
+In 2008 Hasselhoff launched a social networking site, known as “HoffSpace”, where layouts feature the star in different set-ups.
 Around this time, however, the Hoff was in hot water when a video surfaced of him severely intoxicated eating a cheeseburger shirtless on the ground, as his daughter yelled to “stop abusing alcohol.”
 It’s sobering for the rest of us.
-Today at 68 years old, David is a recovering alcoholic, and we do wish him the best.
+Today at 69 years old, David is a recovering alcoholic, and we do wish him the best.

 2. Patricia McPherson (Bonnie Barstow)

 Patricia McPherson got her start in 1978 but didn’t hit it big until 1982’s Knight Rider.
-Post Bonnie Barstow- she guest-starred on some shows, like the prime time soap Dynasty.
-Which we have an entire cast breakdown of that popular show if you haven’t checked that out yet!
+Post Bonnie Barstow, she guest-starred on some shows, like the prime time soap Dynasty.
 In 1991, following two episodes of Andy Griffith’s Matlock, she decided to retire from acting.
-She has since embarked – pardon the pun, in a career of wildlife conservation, and today at 66, her efforts have included helping preserve Wetlands in Southern California.
-Keep up the important work, Patricia.
+She has since embarked on a career of wildlife conservation, and today at 67, her efforts have included helping preserve Wetlands in Southern California.
+Keep up the important work, Patricia!

 3. Edward Mulhare (Devon Miles)